 "Working with Heather Lazare was always a pleasure.
 From her intimate knowledge of the publication process to her savvy skills with an excel grid, she balanced both the business and editorial sides of publishing seamlessly.
 Beyond that, Heather’s interaction with her colleagues and her industry connections made her an indispensable member of our team."− Tina Pohlman, Publisher, Open Road Integrated Media

 I began my publishing career as an assistant at the Sandra Dijkstra Literary Agency in Del Mar, California.
 After living and teaching in Aix-en-Provence, France, and managing a clothing store in Carmel, California I moved to New York to work as an editorial assistant for the Crown Publishing Group (Random House).
 I worked for Random House for five years and was then offered the job of Senior Editor at Simon & Schuster’s Touchstone imprint.
 In 2013, my husband and I made the decision to move back to California to be closer to our families as we started our own family; we now have two small children, both book lovers.

-Today, I edit adult and young adult fiction, with particular emphasis on historical fiction, women’s fiction, literary fiction, contemporary romance, mysteries, and thrillers.
+Today, I edit adult fiction, with particular emphasis on historical fiction, women’s fiction, literary fiction, contemporary romance, mysteries, and thrillers.
 LGBTQ+ and BIPOC writers and themes are of particular interest.